VarshiniMallidi/Agro_Assist/README.md

 scikit-learn, Flask, and the Python open-source community

 ## Authors
-This collaborative effort is led by a dedicated team of four individuals:
+This collaborative effort is led by a dedicated team of three individuals:

 -   **A.Sirisahasra**
 -   **P.Nishitha**